jamesmillerio/hugo.jamesmillerio.github.io/content/post/alfred.workflows.md

 tags: [ "Alfred", "Workflows" ]
 ---

 One of my favorite apps on OS X has always been Alfred.
-The number of things you can do with it is crazy and for someone who likes to fiddle with things and streamline cumbersome proceses, it really is a godsend.
+The number of things you can do with it is crazy and for someone who likes to fiddle with things and streamline cumbersome processes, it really is a godsend.

 Over time, I've found some workflows that have been pretty useful and also created some of my own.
 A lot of them are pretty pointless to share (who wants a workflow to download their kid's daycare pictures?
 I didn't think so...) but a couple of them are helpful.